Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Climb Base5 (North Vancouver)

-Climb Base5 (North Vancouver) (formerly the Edge Climbing Centre) is located at 1485 Welch Street, so in North Vancouver not far from the Lions Gate Bridge.
+Climb Base5 (North Vancouver) (formerly the Edge Climbing Centre) is located at 1485 Welch Street, in North Vancouver, not far from the Lions Gate Bridge.
 With over 15,000 square feet of climbing area, it claims to be the country’s “most comprehensive climbing gym.”
 It’s huge!

 Climb Base5 offers drop-in day pass climbing opportunities as well as kids’ climbing courses, courses for adults in different age categories and specialty courses like personal training and “Coffee, Climbing and Conditioning” which is sponsored by the Bean Around the World Coffee company.

-As of the spring of 2024, day passes range from between about $19 and $29 depending on your age.
-A 1-month pass with unlimited access is $151 for adults, and an annual membership, as of the writing of this article, costs around $1050.
-Family passes are also available, and shoes, harnesses and chalk bags can be rented.
+As of early 2026, day passes range from between about $23 and $32 depending on your age.
+A 5 visit pass is around $140 for adults.
+Annual and family passes are also available, and shoes, harnesses and chalk bags can be rented.

 Click Climb Base5 (North Vancouver) for more information.